terminatorul/xref-tag/README.md

       The `xreffile` will be generated with `cscope` command, with references to symbols in the source files.
-Passing the `xreffile` is optional, if not given the default will be `#cscope.out` in the top level SConstruct source directory.
+Passing the `xreffile` is optional, if not given the default will be `cscope.out` in the local `SConscript` directory.
 An additional `namefile` will be created in the same directory named `cscope.files` by default, holding the same list of files that was used to generate the `xreffile`.
 This file is later used by `cscope` command to keep the `xreffile` up-to-date next time it is needed.
 But in order to properly detect changes in `#include` lines, it is recommended to always use SConstruct to build the `xreffile` target again, in order to update it.
-Two more files, `cscope.out.in` and `csope.out.po` are placed by default in the same directory, to hold an additional inverted index that will speed up symbol look-ups.
+Two more files, `cscope.out.in` and `csope.out.po` are placed in the same directory, to hold an additional inverted index that will speed up symbol look-ups.

       All source dependencies for the given `targets...` will be enumerated and passed to the